maciejdrwal/simplex/README.md

 ### BLAS/LAPACK on macOS

-It is enough to link to Accelerate Framework
+It is enough to link to Accelerate Framework.

 ### BLAS/LAPACK on Linux